 In accordance with the inspiration behind Chaleur Magazine, we look for work that applies pressure to our weak spots, work that opposes, work that makes us sweat, work that makes us seek shade that will never come.
-Catalysis is tied to no phase and no medium, so we accept submissions in five categories: Essays, Critique (print issues only), Story, Poetry, Art.
+Catalysis is tied to no phase and no medium, so we accept submissions in four categories: Essays, Story, Poetry, and Art.
 Excerpts of submissions, whether selected for publication or not, may receive free promotion on our social media pages.
 There is a limit of two submissions per category per month (we will not review more than 10 submissions from a single source within a calendar month).
 We aim for a response time of 1-2 months, please do not inquire about your submission until nine weeks have passed.
 Work published elsewhere is accepted as long as the creator retains publishing rights; the publication date and initial publisher of said work must be identified.
 Chaleur Magazine reserves the right to edit content for simple errors and formatting to increase readability.
-Submissions for the monthly online issues of Chaleur Magazine are accepted with a $2 fee and do not receive compensation.
+Submissions for the monthly online issues of Chaleur Magazine are accepted with a $3.25 fee and do not receive compensation.
 Submissions for our 36-hour prompt competitions are accepted without a reading fee and compensated with a prize.
-Submissions for our quarterly print issue (slated to open June 2018) are separate from those of our montly online issues, they are accepted with a $5 reading fee and receive compensation upwards of $25 if selected.
+Submissions for our quarterly print issue are separate from those of our monthly online issues, they are accepted with a $5 reading fee and receive compensation upwards of $25 if selected.

 Poetry for poetry's sake is useless.
 Lazy, pretty words are caught easily in a keen reader's headlights.
 We appreciate poetry in different styles and contemporary takes on old forms, we appreciate poets who aren't lazy with free-verse and playful with sonnets.
 In our opinion, the best poetry takes the most barbed, human ideas and emotions and fashions them into simple, efficient daggers.
 A single poetry submission can include up to three separate poems in a single document.
 Poems can be written in any language, whether earthly or celestial, as long as an accurate translation accompanies them.
 We also welcome recordings of writers reading their poetry, without limits to the length of the recordings.
 We encourage poets to submit self-made illustrations, as they can function as extensions of their words.
 If an image does not accompany your submission we will assign it one.